kubereboot/kured/README.md

 Flags:
-      --alert-filter-regexp regexp.Regexp   alert names to ignore when checking for active alerts --blocking-pod-selector stringArray   label selector identifying pods whose presence should prevent reboots --drain-grace-period int              period of time to wait for node drain in seconds (default -1) --ds-name string                      name of daemonset on which to place lock (default "kured") --ds-namespace string                 namespace containing daemonset on which to place lock (default "kube-system") --end-time string                     schedule reboot only before this time of day (default "23:59:59") --force-reboot bool                   force a reboot even if the drain is still running (default false) --force-timeout duration              total drain timeout, only applies when force-reboot is enabled (default 30m) -h, --help                                help for kured
+      --alert-filter-regexp regexp.Regexp   alert names to ignore when checking for active alerts --blocking-pod-selector stringArray   label selector identifying pods whose presence should prevent reboots --drain-grace-period int              grace period of time for pods to wait for the node drain in seconds (default -1) --ds-name string                      name of daemonset on which to place lock (default "kured") --ds-namespace string                 namespace containing daemonset on which to place lock (default "kube-system") --end-time string                     schedule reboot only before this time of day (default "23:59:59") --force-reboot bool                   force a reboot even if the drain is still running (default false) --drain-timeout duration              timeout after which the drain is aborted  (default 30m) -h, --help                                help for kured
       --lock-annotation string              annotation in which to record locking node (default "weave.works/kured-node-lock")
       --lock-ttl duration                   expire lock annotation after this duration (default: 0, disabled)